BABCP offers accreditation for Cognitive Behavioural Psychotherapists, Supervisors, Trainers and Psychological

 Level 2 Provisional Accreditation

-Following discussion between Course Accreditation Committee and CBT Practitioner Accreditation Committee it has been agreed that a variation be made to the process for those graduating from Level 2 accredited CBT trainings which will make the provisional accreditation application stage more simple.
+Following discussion between Course Accreditation Committee and CBT Practitioner Accreditation Committee it has been agreed that a variation be made to the process for those who have graduated from Level 2 accredited CBT trainings which will make the provisional accreditation application stage more simple.

 The new process will require applicants to provide evidence of;